lauri-lyytikainen/ml_2025/README.md

 python3 -m venv .venv
 ```

-This will create a new virtual environment named `venv` in your project directory.
+This will create a new virtual environment named `.venv` in your project directory.

 ## 2. Activate the Virtual Environment